 The Winston & Strawn International Moot Court Program

 The Winston & Strawn International Moot Court Program offers first-year students opportunities to compete in one of three, world-renounced moot court programs.
 Participation in any one of the international moot court competitions listed below satisfies the 1L moot court requirement.

 The European Law Moot Court Competition is a traditional competition, in which teams of students prepare written pleadings concerning a problem of European law and present their arguments in oral proceedings before the Court of Justice.
 The case is set each year under the auspices of the European Law Moot Court Society.
 The objects of this program are to promote awareness of European law, expertise in the practice of European law, and practical experience in preparing and arguing cases before the Court of Justice.
 In addition, the competition provides a forum for the discussion of questions of current legal, social, and practical significance emerging from European integration and the legal and political changes in Europe.

-The Philip C. Jessup International Law Moot Court Competition is the world’s largest moot court with participants from more than 500 law schools across more than 80 nations.
+The Philip C. Jessup International Law Moot Court Competition is the world’s largest moot court with participants from more than 600 law schools across more than 90 nations.
 The competition simulates a dispute between two countries before the International Court of Justice (ICJ), the judicial arm of the United Nations.
-Recent topics have included the legality of humanitarian intervention, the threat or use of force, sexual abuse by United Nations Peacekeepers, and the rights and obligations of international organizations.
-This year’s contentious case will address the right to self-determination and the lawfulness of measures taken to protect the economic resources of a state.
+Recent topics have included the legality of humanitarian intervention, the threat or use of force, sexual abuse by United Nations Peacekeepers, undersea espionage, and the rights and obligations of international organizations.
 Competitors in the World Championship Round usually have the opportunity to argue before a judge on the International Court of Justice.